sunayana-11/Task1/README.md

-In this project, the following data cleaning operations were performed using Python (with pandas and numpy) and Excel tools:
+In this task, the following data cleaning operations were performed using Python (with pandas and numpy) and Excel tools:

 1. Identify and Handle Missing Values